Graph all the things

 Here's the caveat: for , a short traffic jam slows down each driver less than a long section of slightly increased traffic.
 So why would we even want to dissipate traffic jams?
 The answer is the speed limit.
 If we enforce a speed limit, no matter how sparse the traffic becomes, no one will exceed a certain speed; if traffic is only slightly increased in one region, no one would have to slow down at all.
 This tends to be the case in reality, so long sections of slightly denser traffic usually cause little impedance.

-If differs from car to car, then does as well, and it propagates at the same speed as the cars.
+does as well, and it propagates at the same speed as the cars.
 That implies

 This is an abominable system of nonlinear partial differential equations.
 I plan on making a numerical method for this and animating some scenarios in a future post.